Henry Rollins: Weekly radio show (2004–2009)

-In 2007, Rollins published Fanatic!
-Vol. 2 through 2.13.61.
-Fanatic!
-Vol. 3 was released in the fall of 2008.
+Weekly radio show (2009–present)

 On February 18, 2009, KCRW announced that Rollins would be hosting a live show on Saturday nights starting March 7, 2009, which has since been moved to Sunday nights at 8:00 p.m.
+As of Aug 2023, Rollins has hosted 748 episodes.

+Podcasts

-In 2011 Rollins was interviewed on Episode 121 of American Public Media's podcast, "The Dinner Party Download", posted on November 3, 2011.
+In 2011, Rollins was interviewed on Episode 121 of American Public Media's podcast, The Dinner Party Download, posted on November 3, 2011.

-Starting in February 2015, Rollins began recording a semi-regular podcast with his longtime manager Heidi May, titled Henry & Heidi.
+In February 2015, Rollins began recording a semi-regular podcast with his longtime manager Heidi May, titled Henry & Heidi.
 In describing the show, Rollins stated, "One day Heidi mentioned that I've told her a lot of stories that never made it to the stage and we should do a podcast so I could tell them ...
 I thought it was a good idea and people seem to like how the two of us get along.
 We've been working together for over 20 years and are very good friends."
 The podcast has received positive reviews from Rolling Stone and The A.V.
 Club.

 Filmography

 Rollins began his film career appearing in several independent films featuring the band Black Flag.
 His film debut was in 1982's The Slog Movie, about the West Coast punk scene.
 An appearance in 1985's Black Flag Live followed.
-Rollins' first film appearance without Black Flag was the short film The Right Side of My Brain with Lydia Lunch in 1985.
+Rollins's first film appearance without Black Flag was the short film The Right Side of My Brain with Lydia Lunch in 1985.
 Following the band's breakup, Rollins did not appear in any films until 1994's The Chase.
 Rollins appeared in the 2007 direct-to-DVD sequel to Wrong Turn (2003), Wrong Turn 2: Dead End as a retired Marine Corps officer who hosts his own show which tests the contestants' will to survive.
 Rollins has also appeared in Punk: Attitude, a documentary on the punk scene, and in American Hardcore (2006).
 In 2012, Rollins appeared in a short documentary entitled "Who Shot Rock and Roll" discussing the early punk scene in Los Angeles as well as photographs of himself in Black Flag taken by photographer Edward Colver.
-Rollins also auditioned for playing Negan in The Walking Dead television series and inspired the character's characterization in the comic book series of the same name, but eventually lost the role to Jeffrey Dean Morgan.
+Rollins also inspired the characterization of Negan in The Walking Dead comic and auditioned to play the character in the television series, but eventually lost the role to Jeffrey Dean Morgan.